 I learned to come to my friend with the most difficult of emotions.
 Anger, hatred, you name it.
 Art didn’t judge me when I was throwing pieces of clay on the floor or put torn out artwork into a blender.
 It just accepted me as I was and patiently transformed the artwork into a new piece.
-In this humble process it transformed my emotions into something managable.
+In this humble process it transformed my emotions into something manageable.

 A way of letting go

 I realised that my body had a big part to play in my healing.
 It was no use to me to ‘meditate’ on transforming my anger.
 My emotions were deeply seated in my body, my muscles, my cells.
 I needed to move, work, dance, rave, throw, tear.
 When I was sad, I need to touch, stroke, smooth to feel better.
 This notion didn’t come from my head, it came directly from my body.
 My body knew what I needed to do.